We are now in the midst of the “Dead Zone” – that time of year in the NFL when all goes quiet. This is the sound of silence.

 The league decided to drop back and punt on No. 2 for a bit.
 They wanted to think about it some more, or so we were told.
 I was suspicious then and to this day the suspicion lingers.

 Finally, “D” day arrived and William Donald Shaffer made an impassioned plea to the NFL to justify the selection of Baltimore.
 Willie Don could sell abstinence to a sailor that just docked his vessel after months at sea.
-Of course, Willie could persuade Tagliabue to inspire and railroad the owners into voting for Baltimore, right?
+Of course, Willie could persuade Tagliabue to inspire the owners into voting for Baltimore, right?

 We all know the choice was Jacksonville.
-That’s like choosing Rosie O’Donnell over Kate Upton; a trailer park over Roland Park; Burger World over Ruth’s Chris.
+That’s like choosing Rosie O’Donnell over Kate Upton; a trailer park over Roland Park; Burger King over Ruth’s Chris.
 Willie Don was told to save his money and build a museum.

 Can you imagine?